-The 2024/2025 Darebin Community Grants Program opens Monday 1 April and closes Friday 31 May 2024 at 11.59pm.
+The 2025/2026 Darebin Community Grants Program opens Tuesday 1 April and closes Saturday 31 May 2024 at 11.59pm.

-Grant applications open Monday 1 April 2024 at 9am Grant applications close Friday 31 May 2024 at 11.59pm Applications after this deadline will not be accepted.
-Acknowledge of Acknowledgement of receipt of application is received receipt of application after the application is submitted.
+Grant applications open Tuesday 1 April 2025 at 9am Grant applications close Saturday 31 May 2025 at 11.59pm Acknowledge of receipt of application Applications after this deadline will not be accepted.
+Acknowledgement of receipt of application is received after the application is submitted.
 If the acknowledgement is not received, it means that the application is not submitted.
-Please call the Corporate and Community Grants Officer immediately on 8470 8504 or Smarty grants technical support on 9320 6888 Screening and assessment of applications June 2024 Notification of Applicants will be notified by email application results (the same used to submit the application) in August 2024.
-If results are not received by the end of August, please call the Corporate and Community Grants Officer on 8470 8504.
-Payments August 2024 Project to be completed 30 May 2025 Project Acquittal & 30 June 2025 Final Report Acquittal reports to be submitted in Smarty Grants
+Please call the Partnership & Grants Officer immediately on 8470 8504 or Smarty grants technical support on 9320 6888 Screening and assessment of applications June 2025 Notification of application results Applicants will be notified by email (the same used to submit the application) in August 2024.
+If results are not received by the end of August, please call the Partnership & Grants Officer on 8470 8504.
+Payments August 2025 Project to be completed 30 May 2026 Project Acquittal & Final Report 30 June 2026 Acquittal reports to be submitted in Smarty Grants